osavkovic/QuerySpecProlog/README.md

 ### Running the Program

-To run the code, execute the following command:
+To run the code, it is sufficient to execute the following:

 ```console
 foo@bar:~$ ./dlvMac generalization/query2.pl